Domestic Violence Lawyer in Las Vegas

 The only way charges can be dropped is if the prosecution decides to do so based on the evidence or lack of evidence presented.
 Even if the alleged victim refuses to testify, a judge can order them to.
 If they still refuse, they may face criminal charges.

 Will A Domestic Violence Conviction Impact Child Custody?

 Potentially, yes.
 Family court judges make child custody decisions based on the best interest of the child.
 Depending on the circumstances of your domestic violence case, they may decide the defendant is a danger to the child and restrict their access.
 This is especially true if you’re convicted of domestic violence against your child or co-parent to your child.

 If you are arrested but not convicted of domestic violence charges, you can begin the record sealing process one year after the arrest.
 If your charges are dropped, then you can start the process of sealing your arrest record immediately after your case concludes.

 Defendants convicted of domestic violence charges face a more arduous process.
 If convicted of a misdemeanor offense, you must wait seven years after the case is closed to start the record sealing process.
 If you’re convicted of a felony, you must wait at least ten years to be eligible to seal your records.

-Domestic violence convictions not only leads to jail time, fines, loss of certain rights, etc., but it can also tarnish your reputation.
-Domestic violence charges don’t always lead to convictions.
+A domestic violence conviction can not only lead to jail time, fines, loss of certain rights, etc., but it can also tarnish your reputation.
+The good news is that domestic violence charges don’t always lead to convictions.
 Working with an experienced and proven criminal defense lawyer in Las Vegas can profoundly impact the outcome of your case.